70+ years in textiles, and counting.

 @ Canisius College, Bufalo NY

-We are a dynamic duo, this old timer passing the torch to the next generation of fiber artists.
+We are a dynamic family group, this old timer passing the torch to the next generation of fiber artists.

 And the next generation passing up to us how to cope with :) and benefit from all this new internet and cell phone stuff.